 Five Things to Know About ESG Data Providers

-Selecting a Vendor from a Crowded Market
+Selecting a ESG Vendor from a Crowded Market

 1. Expectations Around ESG Data Are Increasing

 As investors, regulators, and internal stakeholders expect more information on a company’s environmental, social, and governance (ESG) initiatives, asset managers are increasingly turning to external data providers to help them assess the sustainability risks, opportunities, and impact of their investments.
 For some asset managers, this data can be a critical part of how they attract and maintain socially conscious investors.
-For others that have voluntarily joined ESG frameworks or who operate in jurisdictions that require data like carbon emissions to be reported, these data providers can allow for more efficient and effective reporting.
+For others that have voluntarily joined ESG data provider frameworks or who operate in jurisdictions that require data like carbon emissions to be reported, these data providers can allow for more efficient and effective reporting.

 2. There Are Numerous Data Providers with Different Value Propositions